 In addition to becoming the leading provider of custom-made Spinal Pelvic Stabilizers and related healthcare products, Foot Levelers has a remarkable history of support to many chiropractic academic institutions.
 The philanthropic legacy of the company’s founder, Monte H. Greenawalt, DC, DABCO, continues today under the leadership of his son, Kent Greenawalt.

-The Greenawalt’s have been supporting Northwestern since the early 1980s and their gift in 2006 funded construction of a new library for the University.
+The Greenawalt’s have been supporting Northwestern since the early 1980s.
+Their gift in 2006 funded construction of a new library for the University.

 Nutrition Dynamics, Inc.

 For over 30 years, Nutrition Dynamics has provided healthcare professionals with high-quality nutritional formulas and support to use the formulas therapeutically.

 In order to ensure proper use of our high-quality nutritional supplements, Nutri-Dyn only sells to licensed healthcare practitioners.
 They are committed to supporting the educational needs of different types of practitioners.
 Nutri-Dyn accomplishes this in various ways.
 For instance, they bring in nationally and internationally recognized leaders to share their clinical experiences.
 These leaders also teach their colleagues the technical tools they need to implement nutrition in their practice.